 A sponsor can delegate specific responsibilities to any other individual or organisation that is willing and able to accept them.
-However, the sponsor should ensure that the delegation of responsibilities to another party is formally agreed and documented.
+Any delegation of responsibilities to another party should be formally agreed and documented by the sponsor.

 Any research outside the NHS should also have a sponsor to take on the specific responsibilities of the role.